 Ty and Johanna reached out to some friends and talked them into forming their own trains and that’s how Norte!, Traverse City’s bike-centric, youth-focused advocacy organization, was born.

 Today, The Great Traverse City Bike Train Experiment boasts 18 bike trains which connects 9 different neighborhood schools to 12 different Traverse City neighborhoods but Norte! has grown to become much more than just kids pedaling to school.
-From Pro Walk/Pro Bike advocacy to a mountain bike club to youth empowerment projects to educational programming including The Bike Mas Project to the Estrellas to a comprehensive Safe Routes To School initiative, Norte! is building a happy, healthy, strong Traverse City by empowering the young and young at heart.
+From Pro Walk/Pro Bike advocacy to a mountain bike club to youth empowerment projects to educational programming including The Bike Mas Project and the Estrellas to a comprehensive Safe Routes To School initiative as well as the Clubhouse, Traverse City’s community bike shop, Norte! is building a happy, healthy, strong community by empowering the young and young at heart.